MicrosoftDocs/windows-itpro-docs/education/windows/edu-take-a-test.md

 ## Configure Take a Test  with a dedicated account on multiple devices

-For higher stakes testing, such as mid-term exams, you can set up devices with a dedicated testing account.
+For higher stakes testing, such as mid-term exams, you can set up devices with a dedicated testing account running the Take a Test app in kiosk mode.

+> [!TIP]
+> While you could create a single account in the directory to be the dedicated test-taking account, it is recommended to use a guest account.
+This way, you don't get into a scenario where the testing account is locked out due to bad password attempts or other factors.
+>
+> An additional benefit of using a guest account, is that your students don't have to type a password to access the test.

-Follow the instructions below to configure your devices using either Microsoft Intune or a provisioning package (PPKG).
+Follow the instructions below to configure your devices with a guest account, using either Microsoft Intune or a provisioning package (PPKG).

 #### [:::image type="icon" source="images/icons/intune.svg"::: **Intune**](#tab/intune)

+To configure a guest account for Take a Test, you can either use Intune for Education or a custom profile.
+While Intune for Education provides a simpler experience, a custom profile provides more flexibility and control over the configuration.

+> [!IMPORTANT]
+> Currently, the policy created in Intune for Education is applicable to Windows 10 and Windows 11 only. **It will not apply to Windows 11 SE devices.**
+>
+> If you want to configure Take a Test for Windows 11 SE devices, you must use a custom policy.

+### Configure Take a Test from Intune for Education

-To set up a dedicated account for Take a Test using Intune for Education, follow these steps:
+To configure a guest account for Take a Test using Intune for Education, follow these steps:

 1. Sign in to the <a href="https://intuneeducation.portal.azure.com/" target="_blank"><b>Intune for Education portal</b></a>
 1. Select **Groups** > Pick a group to configure Take a Test for